Bill Frenzel: Post-Congressional career

 Frenzel was chairman of the Ripon Society, a Republican think-tank, from the 1990s until March 2004.
-He has been a Guest Scholar at the Brookings Institution in Washington, DC, since January 1991, and was named director of the Brookings Governmental Affairs Institute on July 18, 1997.
+He was a Guest Scholar at the Brookings Institution in Washington, D.C., starting January 1991, and was named director of the Brookings Governmental Affairs Institute on July 18, 1997.

 President Bill Clinton appointed Frenzel (1993) to help sell the North American Free Trade Agreement.

 In 2001, President George W. Bush appointed him to a commission to study the Social Security system, and, in 2002, to the Advisory Committee on Trade Policy and Negotiations (ACTPN), which he chairs.
 He was interviewed on NPR's All Things Considered, on December 20, 2004, as an advocate of President Bush's plan for Social Security privatization.

-At the time of his death, he was chairman of the Pew Commission on Children in Foster Care, the Vice Chairman of the Eurasia Foundation, Chairman of the Japan-America Society of Washington, Chairman of the U.S. Steering Committee of the Transatlantic Policy Network, Co-Chairman of the Center for Strategic Tax Reform, Co-Chairman of the Bretton Woods Committee, Co-Chairman of the Committee For A Responsible Federal Budget, a member of the Executive Committee of the Committee on U.S.-China Relations, and Chairman of the Executive Committee of the International Tax and Investment Center.
+At the time of his death, he was chairman of the Pew Commission on Children in Foster Care, the vice chairman of the Eurasia Foundation, chairman of the Japan-America Society of Washington, chairman of the U.S. Steering Committee of the Transatlantic Policy Network, co-chairman of the Center for Strategic Tax Reform, co-chairman of the Bretton Woods Committee, co-chairman of the Committee For A Responsible Federal Budget, a member of the executive committee of the Committee on U.S.-China Relations, and chairman of the executive committee of the International Tax and Investment Center.

 He was an alternate board member of the Office of Congressional Ethics (as of 2011.)